Thomae formula for Abelian covers of $\mathbb{CP}^{1}$

-We shall need $A$-invariant divisors $\Xi$ of degree $g-1$ on $X$ that are not linearly equivalent to any integral divisor (adapting the notation from \cite{[FK]}, \cite{[FZ]}, \cite{[Z]}, and \cite{[KZ]} to our additive notation for divisors, the latter property is the content of the equality $r(-\Xi)=0$).
-Proposition 2.4 and Corollary 2.7 of \cite{[KZ]} allow us to consider, up to multiplication by divisors of rational functions of $z$, only divisors of the form
+We shall need $A$-invariant divisors $\Delta$ of degree $g-1$ on $X$ that are not linearly equivalent to any positive divisor (this condition is expressed as $r(-\Delta)=0$ in \cite{[KZ]} and others).
+Such divisors are called \emph{non-special} (as their index of specialty vanishes, by the Riemann--Roch Theorem).
+It is easy to see, via Equation \eqref{simpledivs}, that any $A$-invariant divisor on $X$ can be written uniquely as the divisor of a rational function of $z$ plus a divisor of the form

-The divisors that we seek, as well as their behavior under the Abel--Jacobi map, are now described in Theorem 4.5 of \cite{[KZ]}, which we now state. \begin{thm} The divisor $\Delta$ from Equation \eqref{normdiv} is of degree $g-1$ and satisfies $r(-\Delta)=0$ if and only if $p=1$ and the equality holds for every $\chi\in\widehat{A}$. \end{thm} To see that the condition in Theorem \ref{nonspdiv} is indeed the one from Theorem 4.5 observe that the set denoted $B_{\sigma,i}$ in that reference is $\{j|\beta_{\sigma,j}=o(\sigma)-1-i\}$, and $0 \leq i \leq u_{\chi,\sigma}-1$ corresponds precisely to the stated criterion for $j$.
-It will be of value for some calculations to observe that only elements $\sigma \in A$ for which $\chi(\sigma)\neq1$ (i.e., $u_{\chi,\sigma}>0$) may effectively contribute to the sum corresponding to $\chi$ in Theorem \ref{nonspdiv} (in particular the assertion always holds trivially for $\chi=\mathbf{1}$).